graykevinb/graykevinb.github.io/index.md

 ### And I can't not mention robotics.

-So one last tidbit, I was for three years on the frc team [Rockford Robotics](http://rockfordrobotics.com/) Before that two years on a 4-H team robotics team
+I was for three years on the frc team [Rockford Robotics](http://rockfordrobotics.com/) Before that two years on a 4-H team robotics team.
+And I absolutely loved every minute of it.

 ### My point?
 I love computer science!
 So, I am going to the Milwaukee School of Engineering to become a boss at it.

 ### I love way more then that too!

-Outdoors, swing dance, Twenty One Pilots, and most of all people.
+Outdoors, swing dance, and Twenty One Pilots just to mention a few.

 With diverse interests I"m always learning and happy to meet all people from all cultures and personalities.